nizhunt/dotProduct/readme.md

 This is a beginner level introduction article for those who want to understand Zero Knowledge Proofs by building a small project without getting into the complected math behind it.

-This article assumes you know basic bash operations and have a basic understanding of solidity and have used RemixIDE in the past to build and deploy smart contracts.
+This article assumes you know basic bash operations, have a basic understanding of solidity and have used RemixIDE in the past to build and deploy smart contracts, that's it!

 Let's go!!

-Assume a math teacher has taught matrix multiplication in his class and he wants to check if all his students are able to find the dot product of a simple one by two matrix.
+Assume a math teacher has taught matrix multiplication in his class and he wants to check if all his students are able to find the dot product of a simple 1x2 matrix.

 ## Problem